PandasThumb/pandasthumb.github.io/_posts/2024/2024-12-19-dembskiewert1.md

 As sensible as Functional Information seems to be, it has one deficiency from the point of view of Dembski and Ewert.
 Even when there is a very small probability that a randomly chosen sequence will be this good or better, there is no argument that natural evolutionary forces cannot find a sequence this good or better.

-Can a sequence with 1980 bits of FI arise in a population by fixing favorable alleles at 990 sitees?
+Can a sequence with 1980 bits of FI arise in a population by gradually fixing favorable alleles at 990 sitees?
 Unless a design advocate can present a sound argument that it is impossible (or extremely improbable) for this to happen, then observing 1980 bits of FI is not evidence for Design Intervention.

 In Dembski's 2002 book <em>No Free Lunch</em>, the probability of a sequence this good or better is described as the probability that it will arise by "chance".
 It was unclear whether that included  processes such as natural selection.
 When I tried to refute his argument, I showed that natural selection could increase Functional Information (the article is in <em>Reports of the National Center for Science Education</em> in 2007, see <a href="">here</a>).

 Functional Information, as used by Szostak and Hazen, was never intended to be evidence for Design.
-But it has been used that way by ID advocates such as Kirk Durston and Denyse O'Leary.
+It was never assumed that high levels of FI could not be achieved by natural evolutionary processes.
+But it has been used in that way ID advocates such as Kirk Durston and Denyse O'Leary.

 by Kirk
 -------------------------------------- got to here --------------------------------------